Anonymousbot7/ESM/README.md

 ## Notes

-- All workflows are organized into sequential scripts (see README inside `simulations/` for details).
+- All workflows are organized into sequential scripts (see README inside `simulations/` and `realdata/` for details).
 - The real data used in this study are publicly available from the eICU Collaborative Research Database (https://eicu-crd.mit.edu/) upon completion of a data use agreement and approval through the PhysioNet credentialed access process.